anshudutta/sre-cheat-sheet/README.md

 ```
 - Request Latency
 - Error Rate = (500 responses/total requestes) per second
+- Time between Failures - Frequency of error occurring over a period of time
 - Availability = uptime / (uptime + downtime)
 - Durability (Data will be retained over a period of time, measure of data loss)